vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bakker, Hans & Alan Entwistle

-1981 Vais.n. avism.
-The history of the Kr.s.n. a and Rāma cults and their contribution to Indian pilgrimage.
+1981 Vais.ṇavism.
+The history of the Kr.s.ṇa and Rāma cults and their contribution to Indian pilgrimage.
 Groningen.

 1983 Devī.
 The worship of the Goddess and its contribution to Indian pilgrimage.
 Groningen.